-Moreover, the elements in a compound are joined together by covalent bonds, ionic bonds, metallic bonds, etc. The structure of the compound gives the number of atoms in the compound and their ratios.
+Moreover, the elements in a compound join together via covalent bonds, ionic bonds, metallic bonds, etc. The structure of the compound gives the number of atoms in the compound and their ratios.
 In a compound, elements are present in a definite proportion.
 We can find these details easily by looking at a chemical formula of a compound.
-Compounds are stable and they have characteristic shape, color, properties, etc.
+Furthermore, compounds are stable and they have a characteristic shape, colour, properties, etc.

-What’s the difference between Molecules and Compounds?
+What is the Difference Between Molecules and Compounds?